-When you Should—and Shouldn’t—Redesign your Website
+When you Should—and Shouldn’t—Consider Redesigning your Website

 This process can be expensive and ineffective, but it doesn’t have to be.
 With so much hinging on your site’s success, it’s just as important to consider how to create a new website as what it will contain, so we’ve put together some new ways to approach and streamline the process.

 What’s Wrong with Your Current Site?

 Organizations looking for new or updated functionality on a website often take the opportunity to redesign their site.
 Sometimes new functionality will have an impact across the entire site (e.g., the ability to make purchases on what was previously a brochure site) and other times it is specific to a page or section.

 Large sites can become cumbersome for users and administrators, so it’s not surprising when an organization wants to start over.
 A website redesign offers a great opportunity to run a content audit and rethink information architecture, helping to pare down and organize existing content.

-Website Refresh vs. Website Redesign
+Website Refresh vs. Redesign

 There are two general approaches to revamping a website—a refresh or a redesign.

 A new website doesn’t mean you have to start from scratch, sometimes you just need to make some updates to your existing site in order to get it looking and working as you want it to.
 A refresh can be used to make major changes to a site, but instead of building it from the ground up, you’re updating and changing what you already have.

 This process is more complex, slower, and more expensive than a refresh but sometimes can get you better value for the money.
-Think of it this way, if your website needs so much work that it will take longer to undo and fix what exists than starting over, then a redesign is probably the best option for you.
+Think of it this way: if your website needs so much work that it will take longer to undo and fix what exists than starting over, then a redesign is probably the best option for you.

 The best way to figure out which approach is right for your organization is to have an honest conversation with a digital agency about what you need from a new site—your goals, existing problems, budget, and timeline.
 It’s also important to leave personal preferences aside and focus on what is right for the organization: